parallel-finance/Open-Grants-Program/applications/Parallel.md

 * **Costs:** 15,000 USD

 The major deliverable of for this milestone:
--Develop cross-chain capabilities between DOT and KSM tokens -For example, users will be able to deposit DOT tokens as collateral and borrow KSM tokens
+* Develop cross-chain capabilities between DOT and KSM tokens
+* Users will be able to deposit DOT tokens as collateral and borrow KSM tokens through our web app

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |